-240. The definition of this item is exactly the same as item 20.i (Cross-jurisdictional local claims in local currency, excluding derivatives activity (considering Euro Area as a single jurisdiction)), with the difference that claims from positions in derivatives contracts have to be included.
+247. The definition of this item is exactly the same as item 20.i (Cross-jurisdictional local claims in local currency, excluding derivatives activity (considering Euro Area as a single jurisdiction)), with the difference that claims from positions in derivatives contracts have to be included.
 Note that the positive fair values of derivative contracts may be offset against negative fair values if and only if the positions were executed with the same counterparty under a legally enforceable netting agreement.

-Item 20.k: Foreign Liabilities (excluding derivatives and local liabilities in local currency) (considering Euro Area as a single jurisdiction)
+Item 20.k: Foreign Liabilities on an immediate risk basis (excluding derivatives and local liabilities in local currency) (considering Euro Area as a single jurisdiction)

-241. The definition of this item is exactly the same as item 13.a with the same aforementioned difference (Euro Area as a single jurisdiction).
-If the responding bank is not headquartered in EA, this item must be equal to item 13.a.
+248. The definition of this item is exactly the same as item 13.a with the same aforementioned difference (Euro Area as a single jurisdiction).
+If the responding bank is not headquartered in EA, this item may be smaller than item 13.a.